tidalmigrations/db-scripts/README.md

 After deploying the above instance, it will take around 45 minutes for the user data script to complete and the container to be initialized.
 Run `docker ps` to check the health of the container.
 Wait until it reads `healthy` before attempting to connect.
 It will read `unhealthy` before `healthy` because of how long it takes oracle to start.

+After confirming that the container is healthy, we need to connect to the database and fill it with data.

 `sudo docker exec -it --user=oracle <container-name> bash`

 Connect to the CDB.